shaun270/Agentic-search-challenge/README.md

 ### Pure Python Merger
 Instead of using an an LLM a pure python merger was used to intelligently pick the best value per field when merging duplicates.
 Fuzzy name grouping by substring matching, best value selected as the longest non-null string were some of its functions.
 Saved 10-16k tokens per query and made Stage 5 instantaneous.
 The LLM would do the work that a simple heuristic handles well enough for this use case.

-### FAISS Semantic Cache
+### Postgres pgvector Semantic Cache
 Exact-match caching would miss `"AI startups in healthcare"` vs `"healthcare AI companies"` — same intent, different string.
-The cache embeds every query with `all-MiniLM-L6-v2` and stores it in a FAISS index.
-On each new query, cosine similarity is checked against all cached queries, a score above 0.85 returns the cached result instantly.
-The index is persisted to disk so it survives restarts.
+The cache embeds every query with `all-MiniLM-L6-v2` and stores it in a Postgres pgvector database.
+On each new query, cosine distance is checked against all cached queries, a similarity score above 0.85 returns the cached result instantly.
+The cache is persisted in the database so it survives restarts.

 ### SSE Streaming
 The pipeline takes 20-40 seconds end to end.
 Returning a single JSON response at the end would leave the user staring at a blank screen.
 Server-Sent Events let the backend push stage updates to the frontend as they happen, the user sees each stage complete in real time, the search plan appears as soon as Stage 1 finishes, and results render the moment Stage 5 is done.